acaglayan/CNN_randRNN/README.md

 This codebase is presented based on Washington RGB-D object recognition.
 It can also be applied to SUN RGB-D Scene dataset.
 Please see the details <a href="https://github.com/acaglayan/CNN_randRNN/blob/master/sunrgbd_info.md"> here</a> to use SUN RGB-D Scene dataset.
 This can also be considered as a reference guide for the use of other datasets.

 #### Scene Recognition Demo
 A demo application using RGB images is presented.
-Download trained models and RNN random weights <a href="https://drive.google.com/file/d/1WxLEzrW_8JgebLT3Xj0hYON18NIda5-3/view?usp=sharing" target="__blank"> here <a/>.
+Download trained models and RNN random weights <a href="https://drive.google.com/file/d/1WxLEzrW_8JgebLT3Xj0hYON18NIda5-3/view?usp=sharing" target="__blank"> here<a/>.
 Uncompress the folder and place as the  file structure given above.
 There are two run modes.
-To run the demo application with the default parameters for each mode is as below:<br/>
+Run the demo application with the default parameters for each mode as below:<br/>
 <table border="0">
   <tr>
    <td>